Young-TW/slidev/slides.md

 ---

-# Git 安裝時更改的地方
+# The part of installing Git needs to be change.

-前面不需要做更改
-到 `Configuring the terminal...` 時
+When you see `Configuring the terminal...`.
-選 `Use Windows' default console window`
+Choose `Use Windows' default console window`.
-然後就可以按下一步後安裝了
+Then select `next step` and `install`.

 ![](https://media.discordapp.net/attachments/711916752551804989/885165072958226442/unknown.png)